-With your beehive setup and installed in position, it’s time to obtain your bees and install them in their new home.
-But how exactly does a beekeeper go about locating bees?
+With your beehive set up and installed in position, we’ve reached an exciting moment!
+It’s time to obtain your bees and install them in their new home.
+But how exactly does a beekeeper go about locating bees in the first place?

-This is an overview of the main options available to you, with more coming later going into detail on each.
+In this lesson we offer an overview of the main options available to you, with additional lessons later going into detail on each.

-Instead, packages and nucs tend to be in high demand.
+Instead, packages and nucs of bees tend to be in high demand.
 The implications of this across the country vary, based on seasonal weather, number of nearby suppliers and much more.

 As a general rule if you are planning to start beekeeping in the spring, PerfectBee strongly suggests you investigate your bee supply options in January or February and consider placing a deposit on a package or nuc.

 We can’t say this is necessary in all areas and who you know is also a factor.
 But it’s always sad when an excited new beekeeper starts searching for a bee supplier in the spring, just as the hive arrives through the mail, only to find there are none available.

 So, plan early!

 We have looked at common races of bee available to you.
 The choice of bees affects many aspects of your bees, including:

 - Level of aggressiveness